 Same- or next-day swap

-We haul a full container and drop an empty one on the same pad so the crew keeps loading without losing an hour.
+We haul a full container and drop an empty one on the same pad so crews never lose a loading hour.

 Step 3